CaraAkame/nonomaker/README.md

 https://en.wikipedia.org/wiki/Nonogram

-can: pick canvas size, blocksize, max waiting time for solving, theme ("hackerview" and "printview"); draw a nonogram, check if it's solvable, and export as either the solution or the blank version (so the clues with a blank canvas)
+can: pick canvas size, blocksize, max waiting time for solving, cluefield size, theme ("hackerview" and "printview"); draw a nonogram, check if it's solvable, and export as either the solution or the blank version (so the clues with a blank canvas)

 All necessary functions are in the main file, no need to download the rest.
 I do suggest downloading the "Icon___.png" files because the alt version is less pretty.
 The "NonoClueGenerator" DOES still work as a standalone (using .txt files for instance), but requires some cleanup - it prints the clues with the nonogram itself in the terminal.

-To Do: larger clue field (maybe)
+To Do: A color and web version, maybe.

 Samples: